nodejs/node/doc/api/http.md

 * {number}

-By default set to `undefined`.
+By default set to `Infinity`.
 Determines how many concurrent sockets the agent can have open.
-The `maxSockets` will not take effect when this parameter is set.

 ### `agent.requests`
 <!-- YAML